CCFEW Logo

 Our Objectives:

-1. To promote a healthy waterfront environment through preservation and rehabilitation.
+1. To promote a healthy waterfront environment through preservation, rehabilitation and education.

 2. To seek maximum parkland through the preservation of existing parkland on Etobicoke's waterfront, and the acquisition of additional waterfront lands for park purposes.